BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 ## Known issues
 * The Language service for the SqlEditor service is still under development and has not been linked into the extension.
 When opening scripts for Triggers, Views, Procedures, Funtions, Computed columns or SQL statements, the SqlEditor uses the Visual Studio built-in T-SQL Language service.
 This means that Intellisense may mark incompatible SQL and DDL as errors.
 The scripts will still successfully execute.
 * The SqlEditor port does not currently support script parameter loading feature.
-* The BlackbirdSql Editor settings in Visual Studio Options has been ported as is from the Microsoft SqlServer SqlEditor settings.
-This means that many of the options are not currently being used or are not applicable.
+* The BlackbirdSql Editor settings in Visual Studio Options have been ported from the Microsoft SqlServer SqlEditor settings.
+This means that many of the options are not currently being used or are not applicable. because only one Firebird iSql command is available from the code side.
 * If on startup of the Visual Studio IDE, and only on startup, an attempt is made to access an EDMX model or a Database in the SE before the associated DDEX provider has been given the IDE shell context, Visual Studio will flag the provider as unavailable for the duration of the session.
 This is true for both the SqlServer and BlackbirdSql providers, and is likely the case for any other DDEX provider that loads asynchronously.</br>
 As it stands Visual Studio will have to be restarted to clear the flag.</br>
 Unless we're missing a trick here this seems to be unavoidable.
 Loading is asynchronous, so the provider needs time to register and load.</br>
 We want to be as unobtrusive as possible so load delays are just a reality if we go the asynchronous route. (*Loading is initiated at the earliest possible, which is as soon as the IDE shell context is available.*)
 * If you have a huge number of triggers then rendering of the triggers in the SE, or any other collection for that matter, may take some time.
 This has nothing to do with the parser but is simply down to network and database server performance.
-To minimize the effect of this, Trigger/Generator linkage is built asynchronously as soon as a connection is established.
+To minimize the effect of this, Trigger/Generator linkage is built asynchronously as soon as a connection is established, but will switch over to the main thread
 * There seems to be an issue with drag and drop on procedures and functions which I haven't looked at.
 It's likely something trivial but not sure if this functionality is available to SqlServer so may be another rabbit hole.</br>
 The same applies to drag and drop from the SE directly into the edmx, not available on SqlServer but I don't see why it cannot be done.
 * The enhanced localized new query command is working but has not yet been placed in the views or functions/procedures nodes of the SE, which still use the built-in new query command.</br>